 Gelatin Gummy Dog Treats with Applesauce and Dog-Friendly Spices

-These spiced apple gummy dog treats were made in moulds as individual shaped treats, but they can also be made as set-and-slice treats in a pan.
+These spiced apple gummy dog treats were made in food moulds (affiliate link) as individual shaped treats, but they can also be made as set-and-slice treats in a pan.
 The process is the same for either method, other than slicing of course.

 - 3/4 cup cool water or homemade (or ready-made unsalted unseasoned) stock